 1972 – Forward Bobby Graham left for Coventry City after 42 goals in 137 reds games, having been pushed down the pecking order by John Toshack and Kevin Keegan.

 1964 – Inside-forward Jimmy Melia was sold to Wolverhampton Wanderers.
 After winning England caps at schoolboy and youth level, he broke into the first team, scoring on his debut in December 1955.
 He went on to net 79 times in 286 reds games, helping us to the First and Second Division titles.

 Twice from twelve yards

-1991 - We won 3-0 at Manchester City to go joint top of the table, with Jan Mølby scoring two from the spot in a six-minute first-half spell, and John Barnes netting late on.
+1991 - We won 3-0 at Manchester City to go joint top of the table, with Jan Mølby scoring two from the spot in a six-minute first-half spell, his 200th game for the reds, and John Barnes netting late on.

 1982 - Our previous game on this day was a 5-1 thumping of Stoke City at the Victoria Ground, postponed from the previous December.
 Five different scorers bagged our goals, with Terry McDermott, Kenny Dalglish, Graeme Souness, Sammy Lee and Ronnie Whelan all on target.

 1918 - We also visited the Potters in a Wartime League fixture when George Schofield netted in a 3-1 defeat.